LAWTED/resume/README.md

      * Write the front-end interface with Vue + element UI
      * Use mongodb and Node.js + Express builds the back end
      * Use nginx reverse Proxy to make Vue project communicate with express normally

-2. **Tencent - Tencent Video Search Center Debug Board - 2021.4-up to now**
+2. **Tencent - Tencent Video Search Center Debug Board - 2021.4 - up to now**
    * Provide a visual interface for developers to debug
    * Write the front-end interface with Vue + T Design
    * Use django builds the back end, and make data communicate normally through tencent internal interface
 3. **Tencent - Tencent Video Search Center Diff Debug Board - 2021.9 - 2021.12**
    * Provide diff page for manual input
    * Use React + Antd pen front-end interface
    * Use Node.js to build complete, realize data interaction through Tencent's internal interface
 4. **Web3 - Snails Finance - 2021.11 - 2022.2**
    * DiFi, a stable token based on the Near chain
    * Use React + Tailwind to write front-end interface
    * Use Near.js to deploy blockchain contracts
-5. **Beijing University of Post and Telecommunications - Telecommunications-Smart City Big Data Visualization - 2021.6-up to now**
-   * Use Vue + ElementUI to write front-end interface
-    * Use Django to build a backend to interact with the database

   ## Personal Web Page and Related Websites